 Many funds, both active and passive, give investors the choice between investing in either income or accumulation units.
 The difference is how the income generated by the investments in the fund is treated.

 For example, if a fund is invested in shares, these shares will often pay dividends and thus generate an income.
 The income version of a fund will distribute these dividends to investors as cash.
 With the accumulation version, the fund manager instead uses the cash to buy more shares, increasing the value of each unit in the fund.

-Those investing with the aim of generating an income should choose income units.
+Those investing with the aim of generating an income could consider choosing income units.
 Those looking for long-term growth in their investment will probably wish to choose accumulation units.

-Investment trusts are a different type of fund.
-They are traded on the stock market (rather than directly through the fund manager).
+Investment trusts are similar to funds as pooled investments.
+But they differ as they are traded on the stock market (rather than directly through the fund manager).
 As such, unlike funds which typically value once a day, they have a share price which moves up and down in value when the stock market is open.